Project type: Underwater archaeology field school, underwater excavations & marine geophysical survey.

 In case of unfavorable weather or sea conditions (waves and low visibility) lectures, workshops, lab work and extra excursions will be organized instead of fieldwork.

-The following excursions are included in the field school program and covered by the admission fee:
+The following excursions are included in the field school program and covered by the reimbursement payment:

 BHFS team can organize/assist with organization of various leisure activities for participants during their free time such as visiting beaches and sites, boating, sailing, fishing, diving, etc.

-In case of bed weather conditions, some of the days-off may be rescheduled.
+In case of bad weather conditions, some of the days-off may be rescheduled.

 Check-out by 11.30 am

-Transfers may be arranged to the airports in Burgas and Varna for additional fee upon request.
+Transfers may be arranged to the airports in Sofia, Burgas and Varna for additional fee upon request.

 REQUIRED READINGS